artest08/LateTemporalModeling3DCNN/README.md

 # LateTemporalModeling3DCNN

-Pytorch implementation of [Late Temporal Modeling in 3D CNN Architectures with BERT for Action Recognition]
+Official Pytorch implementation of [Late Temporal Modeling in 3D CNN Architectures with BERT for Action Recognition](https://arxiv.org/pdf/2008.01232.pdf).

 This the repository which implements late temporal modeling on top of the 3D CNN architectures and mainly focus on BERT for this aim.